Seven Great Tips on Different Styles of Writing

 1. Check that your choice of diction is suitable for the subject matter and genre of writing.

 Diction is a reference to your choice of words – it is the overall pattern or choice of words used in a fictional piece.
-In the event you are writing a modern romcom, your text will appear strange if the language in it is archaic.
+In the event you are writing a modern rom-com, your text will appear strange if the language in it is archaic.
 It would be odd, for instance, for a character in modern-day American to use such words as “thou” and “thy.”
 The following advice on diction is intended to help improve this part of your style:

 - Be active in the way you build and develop your vocabulary.
 Learn a few new words every day from a thesaurus and/or dictionary.
 Do not confine yourself solely to the definition of words.
-Familiarize yourself with the etymology of words in order that you fully understand any associations or connotations in the root of the words.
+Familiarize yourself with the etymology of words so that you fully understand any associations or connotations in the root of the words.

 - Try to ensure your diction is not abstract where it could be concrete.
-The abstract variety is the use of words that will not necessarily appeal to the imagination of readers, or words that prohibits them from visualizing.
+The abstract variety is the use of words that will not necessarily appeal to the imagination of readers or words that prohibit them from visualizing.
 Nouns such as “hate” and “love” are good examples of abstract-type nouns.
 (Check out our separate guide to concrete and abstract diction.)
 So, rather than writing, “over time she grew suspicious of love,” think of saying “over time she became accustomed to quickly changing the subject when anyone raised the issue of her love life.”

 Good diction will help you convey the meaning of your writing effectively, and it will appeal more to the imagination of your reader.